BLOCK WATCH SOCIETY OF BC — BOARD OF DIRECTORS 2021

 He, his wife and three kids live in a quiet part of Surrey, dreaming of a little more room to run around.

 She has been the Vancouver Police Department Block Watch Coordinator for the city of Vancouver since 2008 and has enjoyed a civilian career with the Vancouver Police Department since 1992.
-During that time she has held other positions including Planning & Research Assistant and Victim Services Crisis Intervention Worker.
+During that time, she has held other positions including Planning & Research Assistant and Victim Services Crisis Intervention Worker.
 In 2018 Leah successfully completed the International Association of Crime Practitioners training.

 In her role as Block Watch Coordinator, Leah’s contributions have included producing the VPD’s ‘Krenz on Krime’ YouTube crime prevention series, evolving the Block Watch Captain/Co-Captain training and creating VPD resource websites: Victim’s Guide to Residential Break and Enters and Theft from Auto resources & tips.

-Industry Associate Directors:
+Industry Associate Members:

 ICBC: Christine Kirby